 I always knew I was getting sick when mucus showed up.
 That nagging cough and phlegm in my throat; needing to blow my nose so often that the skin around my nose felt raw.
 Often, like dog mucus, it was my only symptom.
 I hated it.

 Now I feel differently.
 I can't say I embrace mucus.
 It's still pretty nasty stuff but I see it as my body at work.
 I picture an unseen force surrounding the invader to keep it from getting deeper into my body and causing me harm.
 I am grateful for how hard my body works to protect me.

 And I would never take any medicine to make it dry up so I had to actually digest whatever bad guys it has cornered.
+That only prolongs the healing process.
 Instead I let my body work for me and appreciate it.

 Mucus in Dog Poop